Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

 \subsection{Ideas and techniques}

 Following~\cite{DBLP:journals/siamcomp/GrochowQ23}, we only consider a special class of reductions between OCI problems, which we call \emph{efficient algebraic reductions}.
 These are kernel reductions in the sense of~\cite{DBLP:journals/iandc/FortnowG11} implemented by polynomial maps.
-Most of the reductions between orbit equality problems in~\cite{DBLP:journals/siamcomp/GrochowQ23} are constructed in such a way that the output always lies in the nullcone, that is, closure equivalent to $0$.
-It seems that these reductions cannot be adapted to our setting.
+Most of the reductions between orbit equality problems in~\cite{DBLP:journals/siamcomp/GrochowQ23} are constructed in such a way that the output always lies in the nullcone, that is, is closure equivalent to $0$.
+As such, these cannot be used as reductions between the corresponding OCI problems.
+This also highlights the fact that even representations with the trivial closure equivalence problem (such as the one for the action of $\GL(V)$ on $V^{\otimes k}$) can still have a very intricate orbit structure.
+On the other hand, while some of our reductions can be adapted to work on associated orbit equality problems, other do not work on the level of orbits, but only orbit closures.
+It seems that very different techniques are required for the analysis of OCI problems compared to orbit equality problems.

 Consider groups $\group{G}$ and $\group{H}$ acting on vector spaces $X$ and $Y$ respectively.
-We say that a polynomial map $\alpha \colon X \to Y$ \emph{preserves closure equivalence} if the implication $x \approx_{\group{G}} y \Rightarrow \alpha(x) \approx_{\group{H}} \alpha(y)$ holds for every $x, y \in X$, and that $\alpha$ \emph{reflects closure equivalence} if the opposite implication $\alpha(x) \approx_{\group{H}} \alpha(y) \Rightarrow x \approx_{\group{G}} y$ holds for every $x, y \in X$.
+We say that a polynomial map $\alpha \colon X \to Y$ \emph{preserves closure equivalence} if the implication holds for every $x, y \in X$, and that $\alpha$ \emph{reflects closure equivalence} if the opposite implication holds for every $x, y \in X$.

 An efficient algebraic reduction from $\OCI\rep{X_n}{\group{G}_n}$ to $\OCI\rep{Y_n}{\group{H}_n}$ is an efficiently computable sequence of polynomial maps $\alpha_n \colon X_n \to Y_{q(n)}$ such that $q(n)$ is polynomially bounded in terms of $n$, and each $\alpha_n$ preserves and reflects closure equivalence, that is, $x \approx_{\group{G}_n} y$ if and only if $\alpha_n(x) \approx_{\group{H}_{q(n)}} \alpha_n(y)$.
 We require that $\alpha_n$ are polynomials with rational coefficients, so that the reduction always transforms input vectors with rational coordinates into output vectors with rational coordinates.
 Our results do not depend much on the notion of efficient computability used in this definition.
 In fact, in all reductions the maps~$\alpha_n$ always can be implemented by tuples of monomials.